stassop/ReactNativeTodo/README.md

 ## What are good tests?

 So what are the qualities of good tests?
-Speed, isolation, and repeatability are some of the ones often mentioned.
+Speed, isolation, and repeatability are some of the ones often named.
 It's also important to mention that good tests imitate real-life scenarios without creating redundancy.
 Simply checking if a component gets rendered often doesn't cut it.
-But testing every small detail of it can cause tests to fail after every minor change.
+But testing every rudimentary detail of it can cause tests to fail after every minor change.

 ## Example todo app